-We went to a pizzeria to order the chickpea flatbread, and I asked to Jed to guess what was this delicious specialty.
+We went to a pizzeria to order the chickpea flatbread.
+I asked Jed to guess what was this delicious specialty.
 He thought it was an omelet and this made me laugh.
-The owner of the pizzeria, an old woman who saw me grow up, asked to me: “Why are you laughing?”
+The owner of the pizzeria, an old woman who saw me grow up, asked me: “Why are you laughing?”.
 I told her what my friend Jed thought about the chickpea flatbread, and she started to laugh too.

-According to one of many popular recipes, you have to dilute 1/4 part of chickpea flour with 3/4 parts of water in a bowl, add salt and stir vigorously to dissolve the lumps of flour (possibly crushing them against the sides of the bowl with the spoon).
+According to one of many popular recipes, you have to dilute 1/4 part of chickpea flour with 3/4 parts of water in a bowl.
+Add salt and stir vigorously to dissolve the lumps of flour.
+Possibly crushing them against the sides of the bowl with the spoon.

 The Chickpea flatbread in a legend

 The chickpea flatbread has very ancient roots.
 Various recipes of Latin and Greek origins included pies with mashed legumes cooked in the oven.

 Anyway, a legend says that the chickpea flatbread was born by chance in 1284.
 The republic of Genoa defeated Pisa in the naval combat of the Meloria, a small rock in front of the Tuscan coast.
 A Genoese ship, carrying prisoners, suffered damages caused by a storm.
 In the hustle and bustle, some olive oil barrels and sacks of chickpeas toppled, soaking into the saltwater previously entered the galley.